jupyterlab/jupyter-ai/packages/jupyter-ai-module-cookiecutter/README.md

 rm -r .github/ binder/ CHANGELOG.md RELEASE.md
 ```

+Rename the JS package to be scoped under `@jupyter-ai/`.

-Then, add the package to the `options.python_packages` field in
+Finally, add the Python package to the `options.python_packages` field in
 `.jupyter-releaser.toml`.